You are using an outdated browser. Most of this website should still work, but after upgrading your browser it will look and perform better.

 The Jurassic Coast is famous for the hundreds of fossils that wash up on its shores every year.
 You can even find your own on Chesil Beach or on Lyme Regis Fossil Beach.

-Around 15 minutes east of Bournemouth Pier, Boscombe Beach is fast becoming the surf hub of the Dorset coast.
-The waters around Boscombe Pier and Bournemouth Pier both provide some reliable surf, and when the seas are a little calmer, you can try stand-up paddle boarding.
-You can also go kite surfing on the Sandbanks peninsula, off Sandbanks Road in Poole.
+Around 15 minutes east of Bournemouth Pier, you'll find Boscombe Beach, the surf hub of the Dorset coast.
+The waters around both piers provide some great surf, and when the seas are calmer, why not give stand-up paddle boarding a try?

 This content can't be displayed, please accept marketing, statistics cookies to view